MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 Workspaces let you edit a file in DevTools and then save that file as a local copy on your computer.
 The following prerequisites are for this tutorial.

-* You have the demonstration source code on your desktop.
+* You have the demo source code on your desktop.

-* You're running a local web server from the source code directory, so that the site is accessible at `localhost:8080`.
+* You're running a local web server from the source code directory, so that the demo site is accessible at `localhost:8080`.

-* You opened `localhost:8080` in Microsoft Edge, and you're using DevTools to change the CSS of the site.
+* You opened `localhost:8080` in Microsoft Edge, and you're using DevTools to change the CSS for the site.

 With Workspaces enabled, the CSS changes that you make using DevTools are saved to the source code on your desktop.